marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Snowball-Fight.md

 ![](../images/Snowball-fight-part-2.jpg)

 Before you click the big red start button, open up the console in your browser devtools, and make sure that it is set to "\room" (I made this mistake way too often before I realized what I was doing wrong).
-Then, type
+Then, type:
 ```txt
 window.location.href
 ```